SeeYouLikeLast/Hello_Word/README.md

-# Hello_Word The firist project on Github
+# The firist project on Github